jackieleng/zrxp/README.md

 # zrxp

 ZRXP parser.
-Uses `parsimonious` for generic grammar definition and parsing, and `pandas` for parsing the time series data block for increased performance.
+Uses `parsimonious` for generic grammar definition and parsing, and (optionally) `pandas` for parsing the time series data block with increased performance.

 ```